 CILT Cymru is the national centre of expertise on foreign language teaching and intercultural skills.
 Established in 2002 as part of the CILT network, CILT Cymru has a key role in implementing Welsh Government strategy for Modern Foreign Languages.
 It receives its core funding via the International Education Programme.
-CILT Cymru's office is on Western Avenue, Cardiff, housed in WJEC, but it operates throughout Wales in partnership with schools, colleges, universities, businesses and a wide range of other partners.
+CILT Cymru's office is on Western Avenue, Cardiff, housed in WJEC, but it operates throughout Wales in partnership with Consortia, schools, colleges, universities, businesses and a wide range of other partners.

 What does CILT Cymru do?

 * to promote a greater national capability in languages

 * to support the work of all those concerned with language teaching and learning within all sectors of education and in business.

 Who uses CILT Cymru?

 CILT Cymru's services are available to anyone involved with teaching languages:

 * Local Authorities and regional consortia